datanav/docs/open-sesam.rst

   ]

-The only requirement is that each JSON object has a property called "_id" that contains the entiity id.
+The only requirement is that each JSON object has a property called "_id" that contains the entity id.
 These id values are up to you to decide, but should be unique within a DataSet.

 Sending the Data
 ~~~~~~~~~~~~~~~~

-Now this is setup you can use CURL to upload a JSON file from your computer:
+Now you can use CURL to upload a JSON file from your computer:

 Sesam is secure by default so to POST data to the endpoint you will need to authenticate against the portal to aquire a JWT token that can be used in a CURL request.
 The following steps guide you through doing this process.